 Modern fiction and poetry by Francophone Africans from West Africa and the Caribbean.
 Explore great works by Mariama Bâ, Aimé Césaire, Birago Diop, Cheikh Hamidou Kane, Ousmane Sembène, Léopold Senghor, and others.
 While much of the course is written in French, students in U104-454 have the option of completing the written assignments and exams in either French or English.
 Students in U400-454 are required to complete the written assignments and exams in French.

-Introduction to 20th Century African American Literature: The Fictional Vision (Online, 3 Credits)
+Introduction to 20th Century African American Literature: The Fictional Vision (Closed, Online, 3 Credits)

 American Indian Literature (Print, 3 Credits)